 You are expected to be available during the set time block for each class as indicated in your class schedule.
 Your teacher will specify when you will be expected to participate in live (synchronous) sessions.
 Some material will be made available by the teacher to review on your own time (asynchronous).
 This is meant to provide you with flexibility, but it also means you will need to manage your time.

-What if I need to be absent from classes?
+What if I need to be absent from class?

 Rules regarding attendance are spelled out in section 3.5 of the IPESA, the Institutional Policy for the Evaluation Student Achievement.
 For any questions and to report an absence, send a MIO to Maria Elena Abraham, Assistant to the Office of the Associate Dean, Student Success.

-What do I do if I miss a test, an exam or an assignment deadline?
+What if I miss a test or an assignment deadline?

 Rules regarding missed evaluations are spelled out in section 3.6 of the IPESA, the Institutional Policy for the Evaluation Student Achievement, which is the College’s main policy on academic matters.
 Students who miss a deadline or date for an evaluation must inform their teacher of the reason immediately and provide any supporting documentation that is requested.

-How can I contact or meet with my teacher outside of class time?
+How can I see my teacher outside of class time?

 All teachers hold regular office hours on a virtual platforms.
 Each teacher will specify their office hours on the course outline.
 Teachers also use MIO to communicate with students individually and set up one-on-one or small group appointments as needed.

 How do I drop or change courses or programs?